kaushiktarun05/gdsc-nfsuwebsite/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether it's fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## Setup and Installation